SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 ```

 We define a vector `H` to hold the timestamp of active infections.
 Then, we
 define infection as a `VariableRateJump`.
-To use the `QueueMethod` aggregator,
+To use the `Coevolve` aggregator,
 we need to specify the lower- and upper-bounds of the rate which should be valid
 from the time they are computed `t` until `t + L(u, p, t)`.